-- 2. Phase separation in Cpx (A) to form thick (50 nm) lamellae of C_2/c high pigeonite and C_2/c augite (Cpx B) during nearly isothermal decompression on ascent.
-Exsolution could have occurred over a minimum of 7 hours based on calculation using a Ca diffusion coefficient of $D = 10^{-15}$ cm2 s-1 and $t = h^2/D$ where h is the distance (cm) between centres of adjacent lamellae and t is time in seconds. - 3.
-Eutectic melting of pigeonite + augite (Cpx B) to form another, more Mg-rich, clinopyroxene (Cpx C) + ilmenite due to further isothermal decompression over a possible period between 30 minutes to 9 hours estimated from the thickness of melt films that vary between 500 nm to 2 μ m. - 4.
-Rapid cooling on eruption of non-melted pyroxene (Cpx B) produced spinoidal decomposition and martensitic transformation from C_2/c high pigeonite to P{2_1}/c low pigeonite.
+- 1. Topotactic transformation of orthopyroxene to clinopyroxene (Cpx A) in Fig. 7.22 with higher Al, Ti than primary clinopyroxene in the gabbro at temperatures ~1200°C when the xenolith was incorporated into basalt.
+Calcium for clinopyroxene formation was probably derived from melting of plagioclase. - 2.
+Phase separation in Cpx (A) to form thick (50 nm) lamellae of C2/c high pigeonite and C2/c augite (Cpx B) during nearly isothermal decompression on ascent.
+Exsolution could have occurred over a minimum of 7 h based on calculation using a Ca diffusion coefficient of $D = 10^{-15} \text{ cm}^2 \cdot \text{s}^{-1}$ and $t = h^2/D$ where h is the distance (cm) between centres of adjacent lamellae and t is time in seconds. - 3.
+Eutectic melting of pigeonite + augite (Cpx B) to form another, more Mg-rich, clinopyroxene (Cpx C) + ilmenite due to further isothermal decompression over a possible period between 30 min to 9 h estimated from the thickness of melt films that vary between 500 nm to 2 microns. - 4.
+Rapid cooling on eruption of non-melted pyroxene (Cpx B) produced spinoidal decomposition and martensitic transformation from C2/c high pigeonite to $P2_1/c$ low pigeonite.